Maharashtra likely to have caretaker CM as Fadnavis may resign

 Meanwhile, the Shiv Sena issued another threat and told the BJP that the demand for the post of Chief Minister should not be seen as a negotiating tactic.

 Earlier it was being said that there is likely to be a breakthrough.
 The BJP was to meet with the Governor and stake a claim to form the government.
-However the same was postponed as the party wanted to await a positive response from the Shiv Sena.
+However, the same was postponed as the party wanted to await a positive response from the Shiv Sena.

 On Wednesday, ministers of the BJP and Shiv Sena met for the first time after the results of the Maharashtra Assembly elections were declared.

-The meeting of the Shiv Sena MLAs is crucial as it would decide on whether to pursue the post of Chief Minister or give it up to the BJP.
+The meeting of the Shiv Sena MLAs is crucial as it would decide on whether to pursue the post of chief minister or give it up to the BJP.
 A discussion on the 50:50 arrangement that the Shiv Sena has been speaking about also would be discussed during the meeting.

 The BJP has maintained that the post of CM is non-negotiable.